ENGLISH LEADERSHIP TEAM

 Our 'Pupil Voice' discussions tell us that our children love reading - our vision states we must value and enable any achievement, so we have targeted the range, appropriate challenge, love and position of reading as a key to sustaining and accelerating progress across school.
 In the last three years, we have left no stone unturned as we search for the right formula for our children.
 Our children have received 'Never Ending Stories', 'Teacher Recommends: A Top 20 of Books', 'Points of View', 'Talk for Reading Gang - Now in its second guise.', 1-2-1 reading for all children across an eight day cycle, new book banding, the creation of our first indoor 'Secret Garden Library', Classic Story Time and crucially making our room a spider's web which captures the precise vocabulary which will help our young writers.
 Our book banding of texts in school has been a vital process, so that again they can assist with the engagement, interest and appropriate challenge for children as they begin to turn their imagination in words and research their interests and topics with appropriate non-fiction - this is currently a major focus for our Curriculum Development Leader (Mr Taylor) who is developing the use of our Islands and Stations as hubs for our non-fiction texts.

 These are two of the major areas of work we are currently undertaking.
-Constant monitoring of early reading and phonic intervention provision, training for teaching assistants in phonics, leading our book week themed activities and launching our new Reading Domain 'Talk for Reading Gang' is also keeping us busy as is the establishment learning mats for our new units of work.
+Additionally, there is constant monitoring of early reading and phonic intervention provision, training for teaching assistants in phonics, leading our book week themed activities and implementing our new Reading Domain 'Talk for Reading Gang'.
+We are also establishing learning/planning mats for our new units of work.
 Lots and lots of busy implementation and monitoring.

 * We follow Pearson's Reading Scheme throughout school - all relevant levels of book are fully decodable.
 We follow Letters and Sounds as our phonics scheme.
 This is supplemented by Jolly Phonics in our Early Years class.